 Trying to keep track of and manage your inventory by hand will not only make you prone to errors but will also waste your valuable time.
 Because managing inventory can be so time-consuming, it is important that you do everything you can to streamline processes for your team and avoid mistakes.

 Giving your staff the right technology and tools will help cut down on the arduous man hours of auditing.
-Since counting inventory is a physical job, using Flowhub’s Stash App on the mobile Nug makes it easy for your staff to audit inventory on the go.
+Since counting inventory is a physical job, using Flowhub’s Stash® app on the mobile Nug makes it easy for your staff to audit inventory on the go.
 The app allows any employee to conduct regular inventory audits simply by scanning package tags or SKU’s and confirming amounts rather than counting by hand.
-You can also set up discrepancy approval workflows so that a manager can double-check work and investigate any errors before your inventory changes are reported to Metrc.
+You can also set up discrepancy approval workflows so that a manager can double-check work and investigate any errors before reporting to Metrc.

 Speaking of track and trace, your auditing isn’t only limited to matching your physical and digital point-of-sale inventory.
 Auditing for discrepancies between your Metrc account and point-of-sale inventory is also essential to avoid getting flagged by your local regulatory bodies.
 Flowhub’s Metrc Discrepancy Report can help you analyze inconsistencies between Metrc and point-of-sale inventory by providing an itemized spreadsheet of errors so you can easily track down and fix mistakes.